-A Garmin Power over Ethernet (PoE) Isolation Coupler (P/N 010-10580-10) must be used when connecting third-party and PoE cameras, such as FLIR® cameras, to legacy Garmin Marine Network devices.
-Connecting a third-party camera directly to a legacy Garmin Marine Network chartplotter damages the Garmin chartplotter and may damage the camera.
+A Garmin Power over Ethernet (PoE) Isolation Coupler (P/N 010-10580-10) must be used when connecting Ethernet devices, such as FLIR® cameras, to a Garmin Marine Network.
+Connecting an Ethernet device directly to a Garmin Marine Network chartplotter damages the Garmin chartplotter and may damage the Ethernet device.